 - doing all the above in a way that makes you stand out from other candidates

 You could show an ability to think quickly by making links between industry news, current affairs and what you’ve learned on your course in the answers you give to questions.
-For example, how prepared would you be to answer a question about the potential impact of the EU referendum result?
+For example, how prepared would you be to answer a question about the potential impact of the UK leaving the European Union?
 How do you think this could affect Gerald Eve (bearing in mind it has founded Gerald Eve International, a group of associate companies), and are you aware of some of the concerns that its clients in other industries might have?
 Being able to do this relies on you having good basic knowledge of industry news, wider news and your degree.
 Our guide to being commercially aware in property may help.

 You could show you have an interest in the people around you by making a special effort to establish rapport with your interviewers.
 After all, ‘friendliness’ is listed as part of Gerald Eve’s company culture.
 Make eye contact, smile and show you’re interested in what your interviewers are saying through active listening (making a conscious effort to remember what they are saying to you, while making small signs of acknowledgement, such as nodding your head occasionally).